brandonkhor/cse15l-lab-reports/lab2.md

 In week 2, I learned how to connect to a server and allow communication between other computers using `ssh`.
 We went in-depth on the specific parts of a URL, such as ports and queries, and how to run a server both locally and on a remote computer.
 Finally, I learned the usage of `curl`, which is like `cat` for URLs.

 In week 3, I learned about the process of setting up `ssh` keys for easy access.
-I learned about the usage of `mkdir` and `scp`, which makes a new directory and
+I learned about the usage of `mkdir` and `scp`, which makes a new directory and securely transfers data between computers, respectively.